hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ### Active Directory Authentication

 You can use your existing Active Directory server for authentication/authorization on Management Center.
-Choose Active Directory from the Security Provider combobox on the "Configure security" page, and the following form page appears:
+In the "Configure Security" page, select **Active Directory** from the "Security Provider" combo, and the following form page appears:

 ![Active Directory Configuration](images/ConfigureAD.png)

 Provide the details in this form for your Active Directory server:

-- **URL:** URL of your LDAP/Active Directory server, including schema (`ldap://` or `ldaps://`) and port.
+- **URL:** URL of your Active Directory server, including schema (`ldap://` or `ldaps://`) and port.
 - **Domain:** Domain of your organization on Active Directory.
 - **Admin Group Name:** Members of this group will have admin privileges on Management Center.
 - **User Group Name:** Members of this group will have read and write privileges on Management Center.